domdomdidom/capstone_public/README.md

     Using a coupon with a first order positively correlates with lifespan Buying expensive items contributes negatively to lifespan

-# Criticisms and Future Work
+# Criticisms and Future Work:

   RockTape stopped dividing up their affiliations with such fine granularity in 2015.
 There may be some unavoidable information leakage here, since people who are assigned to "antiquated" affiliations are by default, older customers.